socialchorus/superbolt/README.md

 Superbolt has two main components: a queue and an app.

 The queue object acts like a queue.
 The queue can push, pop and peek.
 The queue is able to spit out all or a subset of the messages on the queue.
 It can clear itself.
 In short it makes inline operations doable.

-The app on the other hand is an EventMachine process that takes over the thread.
-It continually reads from a single queue until it recieves a signal or message shutting it down.
-It is smart; it handles exceptions in message processing by moving those problem messages to a related error queue.
+The app on the other hand is long running process that takes over the thread.
+It continually reads from a single queue until it recieves a signal shutting it down.
+It is smart; it is capable of sending exception notifications exceptions in message processing to Airbrake.
 It also listens on a separate quit queue for a graceful shutdown.
 A graceful shutdown means no messages are lost.